edgebitio/enclaver/docs/guide-app.md

 The enclave has a code identity, called an attestation, that unqiuely identifies it.
 This is generated through cryptography, so it's impossible to fake.
 Since it's code, it's not possible to steal, unlike a human's identity.

-`enclave trust` will show you the cryptographic attestation of a specific enclave image.
+`enclaver trust` will show you the cryptographic attestation of a specific enclave image.
 Our specific code, via the attestation, is granted access to read our encryption key needed to decrypt the no-fly list.
 With a locked-down access policy, it's _impossible_ for anything other than _this specific code_ to read the key.

 Here's an example of an attestation: